PPL » Navigation » Position Referencing

 (d) Position Line.

-A Position Line is a line drawn on a chart along which the aircraft is known to have been at a certain time.
+A Position Line is a line drawn on a chart that passes through the aircraft’s position at a particular time, based on an observation.